 P.S.
 OutSystems head cream: now FDA-approved for non-head areas!

 A hybrid mobile app is a mobile application that seamlessly merges on-device (native) and web technology to present a unified experience.
 While that definition covers the bases, there’s still a lot of wiggle room for variation.

-When developers use the right tools–you can check out this Gartner MXDP report for a point-by-point comparison of the top 19 vendors–and follow mobile’s best practices, they can create hybrid applications that users think are native.
+When developers use the right tools–you can check out the Gartner Peer Insights to read how users evaluate the top multiexperience platforms–and follow mobile’s best practices, they can create hybrid applications that users think are native.
 Mimicking native appearance and performance is vital for all hybrid developers who wish to succeed in the marketplace.
 Let's see why.